freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 The third element could for example be an element a user can click to change the language of the website.
 Maybe a fancy animated menu of languages will expand when it is clicked.
 However, this is also a span and does not expose its role (link, or button), making assistive technologies think this is just the word English with some styling.

-Spans and divs are non-elements.
-They are meant to contain other elements, not to be elements themselves.
+Spans and divs are not semantic elements; they do not provide the contextual meaning of a particular element to web browsers, search engines, or assistive technology.
 You can fix these in two ways:

 *   You can manually add ARIA-attributes to the elements above.
 This is an advanced topic and outside the scope of this article.
 *   Or, you can simply do this: